seejwy/skapi-doc/database/README.md

 });
 ```

-In this example, the `config` object specifies the table name as 'Collection'.
-The retrieved records are accessed through the response.list property.

-You can adjust the the number of records to be returned per API call and fetching the next batch of results using `fetchOptions`.
+In this example, the `query` object specifies the table name as 'Collection'.
+The retrieved records are accessed through the `response.list` property. `limit` is used to increase the number of records returned to 200 and `fetchMore` is used to fetch the next batch of records.

 See [FetchOptions Additional Parameters](/user-account/#fetchoptions-additional-parameters-optional) on how to use `limit` and `fetchMore`.